commercetools/telefonistka/docs/argocd.md

 ## Selectively allow temporary syncing of applications from non main branch

-While displaying "diff" in the PR can catch most templating issues sometime testing a change in a non production environment is needed, if you want to test the configuration before merging the PR you can selectively allow PR that manipulate files in specific folders to include the `Set ArgoCD apps Target Revision to <Pull Request Branch>` checkbox.
+While displaying a diff in the PR can catch most templating issues, sometime testing a change in a non production environment is needed.
+If you want to test the configuration before merging the PR you can selectively allow a PR that manipulate files in specific folders to include the `Set ArgoCD apps Target Revision to <Pull Request Branch>` checkbox.

 ![image](https://github.com/user-attachments/assets/c2b5c56b-865f-411d-9b72-e8cc0001151f)

-If the checkbox is marked Telefonistka will set the ArgoCD application object `/spec/source/targetRevision` key to the PR branch, if you have `auto-sync` enabled ArgoCD will sync the workload object from the branch.
+If the checkbox is marked Telefonistka will set the ArgoCD application object `/spec/source/targetRevision` key to the PR branch.
+If you have `auto-sync` enabled ArgoCD will sync the workload object from the branch.

 On PR merge, Telefonistka will revert `/spec/source/targetRevision` back to the main branch.